 Follow the instructions in the Course Launch Checklist to determine how to assign learning teams for your individual course section.
-Regardless of the form of learning teams (permanent or project), you will need to assign learning teams to GROUPS in the Moodle site in order to allow them to submit assignments and you to grade on behalf of the group.
-This will also give students access to the "Team Module" at the bottom of the course site, so they can interact with their team and work on projects together.
+You will need to assign learning teams to GROUPS in the Moodle site in order to allow them to submit team assignments and you to grade on behalf of the team.
+This will also give students access to the "Team Module" at the bottom of the course site, so they can interact with their team members and work on projects together online as needed.

-To assign students to groups, click on "Users" in the "Administration" block on the left-hand side of the Moodle site and then click on "Groups."
-You may use the left-side block to create/edit the names of your teams.
-Once you have created the teams, click on "Add/remove users" on the right-hand side.
+To assign students to groups, use the "Gear" icon ([‡]), located in the upper right corner of every course's home page, click on "More" and then click the "Users" tab.
+Next, in the Users section, click on "Groups."
+You will see prebuilt teams in the "Groups" list, click on "Team 1" and then click on "Add/remove users" on the right side.
 This will bring up a list of all students in the course.
-To add a student to a group, highlight the name and then click "add" to add the student to the appropriate group.
+To add a student to a group, highlight their name by clicking on it and then click "add" to add the student to the Team 1 group.
+Once all members of Team 1 are assigned, repeat the process for the remaining teams until all students are assigned to a group.
 To remove a user from a group, click on the group name and then click on the student who will be removed.
 Click "remove" to remove the student from that group.